TID-Lab/Aggie-FuCo/README.md

 Users can be assigned to _admin_, _manager_, _monitor_, and _viewer_ roles, each with appropriate permissions.

-Aggie is built using Angular.js and Express.js, both state-of-the-art development frameworks.
+Aggie is built using React and Express.js, commonly used and popular web frameworks.

 Contact mikeb@cc.gatech.edu for more information on the Aggie project.